 While there are benefits to merging bank accounts including fewer financial surprises and general convenience, financial consolidation isn't without its struggles.
 Some people experience a loss of independence when they don't have their own bank account, and merged accounts can create headaches for couples who aren't communicating properly about their spending habits.
 Nearly 1 in 5 married respondents kept their checking accounts separate from their spouse.

-Even couples who merge their bank accounts may not be sharing everythingas far as funding is concerned.
-Shared savings (76 percent) and credit cards (70 percent) were less common than shared checking accounts, and unmarried couples in relationships were more likely to give their partners money without repayment and buy them expensive gifts.
+Even couples who merge their bank accounts may not be sharing everything.
+Having a shared checking account didn’t automatically mean savings and credit cards were also shared.
+Sharing account was more common for married couples, and unmarried couples were more likely to give their partners money without repayment and buy them expensive gifts.

 For Better or Worse